dgroch/dgroch.github.io/_summaries/2019-09-30-Trillion-dollar-coach.md

 ## Coming Soon

-Book on loan to AM and JL
+Book on loan to AM and JL.
+AM has started reading it.